parthivrmenon/aws_saa/08b_asg.md

 Applications that take a long time to initialize, causing a noticeable latency impact on application performance during scale-out events

+## Scaling activities
+### Scale-Out
+- Always launch new instances in AZs with the fewest instances.
+- If there are multiple AZs with the same number of instances, it will try to break the tie using Allocation Strategy

+#### Allocation Strategies:
+- On-Demand Allocation Strategy:
+    - `lowest-price` - select pools with highest cost efficiency
+    - `prioritized` - provided as a list by user in launch template overrides.

+- Spot Allocation Strategy
+    - `price-capacity-optimized` (recommended) - select pools which are least likely to be interrupted + has lowest price

+    - `capacity-optimized` - select pools with highest available capacity (least likely to be interrupted)
+    - lowest price - more prone to interruptions, but costs less.
+    - `capacity-optimized-prioritized` -  launch in pools with highest available capacity, but with priority list provided by user once a pool is chosen

+### Scale-In - Termination Policy:
+`Default` Termination Policy:
+1. Choose AZ with the most instances
+2. Within an AZ choose an instance based on (in order):
+    * outdated configuration (oldest launch template/launch configuration)
+    * closes to the next billing hour
+    * chose random

+Other Termination Policies:
+- OldestInstance
+- NewestInstance
+- OldestLaunchTemplate
+- OldestLaunchConfiguration
+- ClosestToNextInstanceHour
+- AllocationStrategy

 ## Rebalancing activities
 ### Availability Zone Rebalancing
 Your ASG can become unbalanced between Availability Zones when: